Certora/Documentation/docs/prover/cli/options.md

 option sets the summary recursion level, which is the number of recursive calls that the Prover will consider.

-If the prover finds an execution in which a function is called recursively more than the contract recursion limit, the prover will report an assertion failure (unless {ref}`--optimistic_summary_recursion` is set, in which case the execution will be ignored).
+If the Prover finds an execution in which a function is called recursively more than the contract recursion limit, the Prover will report an assertion failure (unless {ref}`--optimistic_summary_recursion` is set, in which case the execution will be ignored).
 The default value is zero (i.e. no recursion is allowed).